 USDA Guidelines for Sugar Consumption

 The USDA has developed dietary guidelines for Americans, including specific recommendations for sugar intake.
 These guidelines vary based on age and caloric needs.
-Here's an overview of the recommendations for children:
+Here's an overview of

 Infants and Toddlers (up to 2 years)